 The Warehouse Hotel was built in 1895 along the Singapore River as part of the Straits of Malacca trade route.
 At that time, the area was a hotbed of secret societies, underground activity, and liquor distilleries.
-Today, while much of that history has disappeared, one building is being meticulously restored as a modern 37-room boutique hotel, focusing on heritage and local culture.
-Open as of January 2017, The Warehouse Hotel delivers thoughtful hospitality with historically-detailed rooms, classic local dishes and craft cocktails in the vibrant neighborhood of Robertson Quay.
+Today, while much of that history has disappeared, The Warehouse Hotel has been meticulously restored as a modern 37-room boutique hotel, focusing on heritage and local culture.
+Open as of January 2017, it delivers thoughtful hospitality with historically-detailed rooms, classic local dishes and craft cocktails in the vibrant neighborhood of Robertson Quay.

 Inspired by the original men who built our building and their entrepreneurial endeavours, The Warehouse will be the first-ever hotel to tell the story of Singapore’s new makers, creators & do-ers, brought to life through its thoughtful collaborations.
 These are the people and products we admire greatly, that we wish for the rest of the world to see - each partnership reflects heritage and local culture.

 Robertson Quay is one of the only neighbourhoods in Singapore with a vibrant blend of residential and commercial offerings.
 It is walking distance to Clarke Quay and Boat Quay; and equidistant from the Central Business District and the Orchard Road shopping district.
 Its bustling riverside location makes it a natural food and beverage hub.

 Heritage & History

 In 1911, as the banks of the Singapore River were full of the bounty of Malaya, China, India, and beyond, a smart businessman named Lim Ho Puah inherited a shipping company called Wee Bin & Co.